solodev/cloud-documentation/src/index.md

 **Reseller ($199/month)**

 This plan includes all of the above plus the ability to create your own custom catalog of pre-built apps and containers to resell.
 You can also stack your catalog with third-party apps from the marketplace and offer additional support or agency consulting services.

 !!!
-***Please note:** In order to open a paid plan, you will need to add at least one organization to your developer plan and add the paid plan to that account.*
+***Please note:** Paid plans are only available at the organization level.
+You must create an organization in order to upgrade to a paid plan.*
 !!!